TeCOS-NIT-Trichy/gsoc-proposal-archive/README.md

-# gsoc-proposal-archive
+# GSoC Proposal Archive for NIT Trichy

-GSoC Proposal Archive
+This repo contains the GSoC proposals submitted by NIT Trichy students.